Multnomah County Emergency Medical Services provides medical oversight and overall coordination of the EMS system in Multnomah County.

 In 2015, we began a public process to update our ambulance service plan, EMS code §21.400 and administrative rules.
 We contracted a national consultant to engage diverse stakeholders on system design and improvements, and assist with updating key documents.
 As a result, our ambulance service plan was updated and changes to EMS code and administrative rules followed.

-With the franchise contract set to expire on August 31, 2018, we initiated a request for proposal process to select a future 911 emergency ambulance provider.
+Before the franchise contract expired on August 31, 2018, we initiated a request for proposal process to select a future 911 emergency ambulance provider.

 Multnomah County Ambulance Code - Amendment Ordinance (336.27 KB)